-1. Introduction
+1 Introduction

-This document is the non-proprietary security policy for the Cryptographic Module for Fognigma, hereafter referred to as the Module.
+This document is the non-proprietary security policy for the Extron FIPS Module, hereafter referred to as the Module.

 The Module is a software library providing a C-language application program interface (API) for use by other processes that require cryptographic functionality.
 The Module is classified by FIPS 140-2 as a software module, multi-chip standalone module embodiment.
-The physical cryptographic boundary is the general-purpose computer on which the module is installed.
-The logical cryptographic boundary of the Module is the fipscanister object module, a single object module file named fipscanister.o (Linux®1/Unix®2 and VxWorks®3) or fipscanister.lib (Microsoft Windows®4).
+The physical cryptographic boundary is the general purpose computer on which the module is installed.
+The logical cryptographic boundary of the Module is the fipscanister object module, a single object module file named fipscanister.o (Linux®1/Unix®2 and Vxworks®3) or fipscanister.lib (Microsoft Windows®4).
 The Module performs no communications other than with the calling application (the process that invokes the Module services).

-The current version of the Cryptographic Module for Fognigma is v2.0.16.
-This version is fully backwards compatible with all earlier revisions of the Cryptographic Module for Fognigma.
-The v2.0.16 Module incorporates support for new platforms without disturbing functionality for any previously tested platforms.
-The Module includes versions v2.0.9, v2.0.10, v2.0.11, v2.0.12, v2.0.13, v2.0.14, v2.0.15, and v2.0.16.
+Note that the Extron FIPS Module v2.0.10 is fully backwards compatible with all earlier versions of the OpenSSL FIPS Object Module RE.
+The v2.0.10 Module incorporates support for new platforms without disturbing functionality for any previously tested platforms.
+The v2.0.10 Module can be used in any environment supported by the earlier revisions of the Module, and those earlier revisions remain valid.